DSAILatKAIST/DSAILatKAIST.github.io/_posts/DS503_24S/2024-04-17-MIST_Medical_Image_Segmentation_Transformer_With_Convolutional_Attention_Mixing_CAM_Decoder.md

 - **CNNs** are limited by their local receptive fields, which means they can miss broader context unless specifically designed with mechanisms like dilated convolutions or large receptive fields that can become computationally expensive.
 - **Transformers**, adapted from NLP to handle long sequences, offer excellent capability in grasping global interactions in data but can be inefficient in processing high-resolution images due to their computational cost and can overlook local specifics crucial for high-resolution tasks like image segmentation.

 Thus, the motivation is to harness the deep, hierarchical feature-processing capability of CNNs and the global contextual awareness of transformers to create a hybrid model that excels at both local detail and global context understanding.
+MIST introduces a more efficient way of combining CNNs and Transformers by utilizing a CAM decoder with convolutional projected multi-head self-attention.
+This approach reduces computational costs while enhancing the capture of spatial information, effectively addressing both local and global dependency limitations.
+Additionally, MIST integrates multiple forms of attention to manage the diverse dependencies among image pixels, ensuring that both short and long-range dependencies are captured comprehensively.

 ## 3. Method